isabella232/bc-community-samples/ebc-forms-reactjs/README.md

 Use the form:  https://forms.office.com/Pages/ResponsePage.aspx?id=3Lt3--vGs02UAOXn9NV_scwAE4PWTPxFg9B_QZcw6HlUNzlKTVFQWEVTWUU1OTVRN0JKTlRRNjZISC4u

+There is a button to the form in the above *React Quick Start* as well.

 Set some string into the *What's the last word?* field and submit form.

 # Observe Output